Makes you realize how very much

 Yes, we may make other people aware

-that meso exists and
+that meso exists and requires funding.

 But realistically, we all know how many causes